raschmitt/stryker-net-sample/README.md

 `dotnet stryker`

-After styker is done it will display your mutation score and the location where to find the complete html report.
+After Styker is done it will display your mutation score and the location of your complete html report.

 ![Console reporter](https://i.imgur.com/CpCurCL.png "Console reporter")